10 Awesome Icebreakers for High School Spanish Classrooms

 4. Games with Music in the TL

 These don’t require speaking– they’re just for fun.
-Ending the first day of class with games played to really good music in the TL just makes everyone feel good about class, and leave with a good feeling about the langauge!
+Ending the first day of class with games played to really good music in the TL just makes everyone feel good about class, and leave with a good feeling about the language!
+(Grab some songs in Spanish from my music page.)

 - Musical Chairs